sicknesz/midea-humidifier-card/README.md

 1. Control of all applicances mode (Set, Smart, Continuous, Dry)
 2. Control the 3 preset mode for the fan (Silent, Medium, Turbo)
 3. Warn user when tank is full, defrost is happening or filter needs to be change/installed
+4. Swappable current and target humidity for more consistence with the thermostat card
+5. Toggle for ion button display
+6. Localized
+7. Editor is working and should normally autofill everything for you

 ## TODO